-The cornea is a translucent outer layer of the eye which acts as both protection for the rest of the eye and a filter for light.
-A corneal transplant may be necessary in order to restore vision if the cornea becomes significantly damaged.
+The cornea is a translucent outer layer of the eye which acts as both protection for the rest of the eye and helps to focus light.
+Diseases of the cornea can significantly impact vision, and a corneal transplant may be necessary in order to restore vision.

-Damage to the cornea typically occurs as a result of physical trauma, infection, or certain diseases (keratitis, ocular herpes, shingles, and keratoconus being the most common).
-People suffering from corneal damage usually experience blurred vision, redness in the eyes, significant sensitivity to light, and pain in and around the eye area.
+Damage to the cornea typically occurs as a result of physical trauma, infection, or certain diseases (keratitis, ocular herpes, shingles, keratoconus, and Fuchs Dystrophy being the most common).
+People suffering from corneal diseases usually experience blurred vision, and significant sensitivity to light.
+In some conditions pain in and around the eye area may also be present.

-Once a doctor has diagnosed a patient with corneal damage, the option of surgery may be suggested, though corneal transplant procedures require a complete pre-operative exam in order to ensure that visual improvement is likely.
-Because of these notable risks, a doctor will typically make an attempt to pursue other treatment options (like using specialized contact lenses).
-If the patient sees well enough to move through their day-to-day activities with relative ease, surgery is typically avoided.
-However, if their condition disallows them from working or significantly hampers their ability to live their life as they see fit, then corneal transplant surgery may be the best, and sometimes only option.
+Once a doctor has diagnosed a patient with corneal damage, the option of surgery may be suggested.
+There are numerous types of corneal transplant procedures which require a complete pre-operative exam in order to ensure the type is most appropriate for each patient's condition.
+In certain situations, using specialized contact lenses can improve the vision and avoid a corneal transplant surgery.
+If the patient sees well enough to move through their day-to-day activities with relative ease, surgery is typically not recommended.
+However, if their condition prohibits them from working or significantly affects their ability to live their life as they see fit, then corneal transplant surgery may be the best, and sometimes only option.